DIY Aquaponics and How

 Other popular fish include trout, barramundi, crappies, catfish, silver perch, largemouth bass, yellow perch, crayfish even koi, goldfish and other smaller ornamental fish are suitable for the system.

 But if you go thru 4 different seasons, then you may have to grow plants that suit the weather at that particular time of the year.
-You may even have to decommission your aquaponics system during winter seasons unless you have a green house to work with.
+You may even have to decommission your aquaponics system during winter seasons unless, you have a green house to work with.
 A green house would help to maintain a fairly consistent temperature.
 This way you can grow fish and plants pretty much thru out the year without worries of climatic fluctuations.

 The type of aquaponics system you choose also makes a difference here.
 A matured media-filled system allows you the flexibility to grow a variety of different plants in one growbed.
 But on the other hand a media-less system will normally do well with one, or the most two variety of plants.

-Building An Aquaponics System
+Building A DIY Aquaponics

 The first thing you need to do is to find the right location for it.
 You will need a spot with plenty of sun year round.
-If you are building a diy aquaponics system, it’s a good idea to put it near the window unless you plan to invest in grow lights.
+When you are building a diy aquaponics system, it’s a good idea to put it near the window unless you plan to invest in grow lights.
 Once you have your system ready, the next thing you need to do is “cycle” your system.

 This is where you fill your system with water and allow the bacteria (nitriting and nitrating bacteria) to grow.
 Without them, your aquaponics system will not work.
 You can find out more about it in this article I wrote.
 You can actually cycle it with your fish and plants in the system or do it without.
 There are two schools of thought here, but I always do it with everything in.
 I find this to be more effective and easier to tune the system later.